 - Certification-only program available for teachers who already hold a Master’s degree

 - We welcome applicants from traditional public school campuses as well as charter campuses, private/independent, and parochial schools

 - Substantial tuition discounts for area PK-12 teachers

 Dates: November 4 & 18, December 2 & 10, January 11 & 20

 All sessions take place 6-7pm on the Zoom platform.
 Register at https://bit.ly/PK-12EdLeadershipInfo.
 (A Zoom link will be distributed 48-72 hours prior to the session to all persons who have registered).

 Questions?
 Contact Jo Beth Jimerson at email@example.com

 Learn more about the Principal Fellows Program

-- Applicants seeking to enroll in the coursework leading to certification as a principal must have completed at least one full year of teaching in an accredited school prior to beginning coursework.
+- Applicants seeking certification as a principal must have completed at least two full years of teaching in an accredited school prior to beginning coursework.